Abuela's Pink Hollyhock Seeds

 San Jose hollyhocks (Alcea rosea 'San Jose') are a variety of hollyhock that produces these stunning, tall spikes of large saucer-shaped pink hibiscus-looking flowers.
 They are visited by hummingbirds, look great in cottage gardens, along borders, and in cut flower arrangements.

-My Cuban abuela who lives in Miami gave me seeds from her beautiful plant, and when I moved to California I started planting them every year.
+My abuela who lives in Miami gave me seeds from her beautiful plant, and when I moved to California I started planting them every year.
 Now they give me seeds, and I simply must share them with YOU!

 I give you a nice amount to plant a ton of these beauties.
 1 full tablespoon of seeds.
 Go nuts!